My aim is to help people create rewarding and fulfilling lives in which they feel able to reach their goals and be their true selves.

 I believe that we are all trying to build better lives for ourselves, but due to the lasting impact of past experiences, the unhelpful habits we develop over time, and the fear, self-judgement and self-criticism that we often carry round with ourselves, we can end up feeling stuck and finding it difficult to move forward.

-I believe that personal growth is possible for everyone and make use of different techniques and approaches from within both counselling and coaching (including compassion-focused therapy, solution-focused therapy and cognitive behavioural therapy) to support clients in moving forward in their lives.
+It is my belief that personal growth is possible for everyone and make use of different techniques and approaches from within both counselling and coaching (including compassion-focused therapy, solution-focused therapy and cognitive behavioural therapy) to support clients in moving forward in their lives.

 In working together, we will have the opportunity to explore and understand the relationship you have with yourself, identify and address negative thought and behavioural patterns, and set and begin working towards goals and aspirations for what you want to achieve.